How to Buy Ripple (XRP) – A Beginner’s Guide

 Edge – Formerly known as Airbitz, Edge is a mobile wallet (iOS, Android) that can store several cryptocurrencies, including XRP.

-For maximum security it is best to keep your XRP on a hardware wallet.
-The Ledger Nano S is currently the only reliable hardware wallets for storing XRP as well as a number of other cryptocurrencies.
-You can read our review about it here.
+The Ledger Nano X is a hardware wallets for that allows you to store XRP as well as a number of other cryptocurrencies.
+It can also connect to your mobile via bluetooth.
+You can read my review about it here.

 It should be noted that every Ripple wallet must initially be funded with a 20 XRP reserve in order to protect against low level spam attacks.